 Data that identifies agricultural parcels is difficult to find.
 The County's zoning layer includes "Rural Employment Centers" and "Rural Protection Zoning" designations, but a significant portion of land within these two designations is timber land.
 According to the Kitsap Conservation District (KCD), the USDA National Agricultural Statistics Service (NASS) mapping data is not useful for Kitsap County because of the anonymization of data that requires smaller and identifiable individual farms to be excluded.
 The KCD did recently complete a windshield survey, and that data is probably the best source for this as it is an existing layer for the county GIS system and is ground-truthed (D. Fish, personal communication, April 9.
 2025).
-That GIS layer was not obtained in time for this analysis so the amount of agricultural land that intersects the inundation layers was not able to be obtained.
+Most of the parcels in this data set that were mapped as having a potential exposure likelihood are forested or have no agricultural land within an inundation area.